paul-mcnamee/TileableImagesToPdf/README.md

 ## Command line args

-  -d, --dirs         Input directories to be processed.
+  -d, --directories  Input directories to be processed.

   -v, --verbose      Prints all messages to standard output.

   -r, --recursive    Recursively search the specified directories and sub-directories for all images to combine all images in sub-directories into one pdf

+  --randomize        Randomizes the order of the images found

   -o, --output       Specify a directory (Example: "C:\Projects\") to output the pdf files in, the directory where the images were found will be used if none is specified.